gae4it/gofrescoapp/README.md

-# GoFresco App
+# GoFrescoApp

 ## Overview

-GoFresco is a Next.js app designed as a modern, mobile-friendly grocery shopping list.
+GoFrescoApp is a Next.js app designed as a modern, mobile-friendly grocery shopping list.
 It is **not** a traditional e-commerce: users create and manage a shopping list, but do not purchase items or see prices.
 The app is optimized for speed, simplicity, and clarity, making it ideal for collaborative or personal grocery planning.

 ## Architecture & Data